garrandall/popular-music-data/tracks/drifting-g-eazy-chris-brown-tory-lanez.md

 Tell me now

-I'm faded once again, I don’t know where I am, ooh
+I'm faded once again, I don’t know where I am, oh
-But I just know I'm drifting far from you, ooh, yeah I'm tryna keep my head strong, but my heart
+But I just know I'm drifting far from you, oh, yeah I'm tryna keep my head strong, but my heart
-Won't just let me grow away from you, ha (ooh)
+Won't just let me grow away from you, ha (oh)
 Don't you know we're drifting off, drifting off?
 I know you think that it's my fault for falling off All this hope and disregard, drifting off
-I know you think there ain't no fault, I fall apart Ooh, and now I'm missing your love
+I know you think there ain't no fault, I fall apart Oh, and now I'm missing your love
-And now I'm missing your love, ooh
+And now I'm missing your love, oh